piebro/factorio-blueprint-visualizer/README.md

     <img src="example_svgs/example_25.svg" width="70%" style="padding: 1% 1% 1% 1%">
 </p>

+Another way to create plots from your factories is to use: https://github.com/drawscape-labs/factorio-cli.

 ### verilog2factorio

 It's possible to use https://github.com/redcrafter/verilog2factorio to create factorio verilog blueprints and visualize the buildings and wire connections like this.